johan-akerman/Homerun/README.md

 # Homerun
 Homerun is a data visualization tool that helps you make a "homerun" on your next apartment purchase by comparing different types of apartments.
 The tool is based on data scraped from Hemnet.se during 2020.
-The tool is built in React and Material UI and the data is scraped with Python.
+The frontend is built in React and Material UI.
+The data is scraped with Python.

 <img src="/src/images/ReadMe/preview.gif" alt="gif"
 	title="Gif" width="800" />